yamin-shihab/study-notes/grade-7/science.md

 + Weight is the measure of the force acting upon an object (gravity is the biggest force), is measured with a spring scale (force meter), measured in Newtons, and weight will change depending on where you're in the universe.
 + A Static load (dead load) is a non-moving, non-changing permanent force.
 It's the weight of the structure itself and the non-moving load it supports. (beams, cables, rivets, steel plates)
 + A dynamic load (live load) is a load that moves or changes with time (non-permanent). (vehicles and pedestrians on a bridge, gust of wind acting upon a structure)
 + Internal forces act from within a structure.
 It's a force that one part of a structure exerts on other parts of the same structure.
-They are classified by the direction in which they act, and they can cause deformation.
+They're classified by the direction in which they act, and they can cause deformation.
     + Deformation is when a structure's shape changes because it can't resist internal forces.
     + Tension is the act of stretching and pulling apart.
 Materials fail by tearing or fracturing. (tug of war, exercise bands)
     + Compression is when a structure is squeezed.
 Materials fail by buckling. (springs, car crash impact, compression socks)